stuartpb/mindom-spec/README.md

-# mindom-spec

-Minified DOM Interface spec
+# Minified DOM Interface (AKA DOM Bytecode) Specification

-This defines a spec, similar in spirit to WebAssembly, for a shorter-to-parse DOM interface.
+This defines a spec, sort of similar in spirit to WebAssembly, for a shorter-to-parse DOM interface.

 ## Motivation